tusharjain2802/DINIFY-Mess-Management-System/README.md

 ### Prerequisites

-List things you need to run the software on local machine.
+List things you need to run the software on the local machine.
   ```sh
   Node.js
   ```